-- A. Each party has the right to appeal the outcome of the hearing to the College President. - B. Upon receipt of the hearing decision, both parties have five (5) College business days to submit a notice requesting an appeal.
+- a.
+Upon receipt of the hearing outcome, both parties have five College business days to submit a notice requesting an appeal.
 For students, this notice must be submitted in writing to the Office of the Vice President for Student Services.
-For employees, this notice must be submitted in writing to the Office of the Executive Director of Human Resources. - C. If an appeal is requested, both parties will be notified. - D. The President will conduct a document review which does not include a new hearing but shall consist of evidence presented at the hearing along with a recording of the proceeding. - E. The President will affirm, modify, or reject the decision and/or sanctioning.
+For employees, this notice must be submitted in writing to the Office of the Executive Director for Human Resources. - If an appeal is requested, both parties will be notified. - c.
+The President will conduct a document review which does not include a new hearing but shall consist of evidence presented at the hearing along with a recording of the proceeding. - d.
+The President will affirm, modify, or overturn the decision and/or sanctioning.
 The President's decision will be final and notification of the decision will be sent directly from the President's office to each party.

-VIII.
 Records and Training Requirements

-- A. Records Retention for Students and Employees - 1.
-Students All documentation will be stored in the Vice President for Student Services' office for a period of seven years at which point the documentation will be moved to an electronic version to be retained permanently. - 2.
-Students In cases where the Respondent is found responsible for violating the Sexual Misconduct Policy, this information will be considered as a disciplinary record with the College.
+Records Retention for Students and Employees

+Students - All documentation will be stored in the Vice President for Student Services' office for a period of seven years at which point the documentation will be moved to an electronic version to be retained permanently.

+Students - In cases where the Respondent is found responsible for violating the Sexual Misconduct Policy, this information will be considered as a disciplinary record with the College.

-- 3. Employees Personnel files are retained for 30 years.
-If the action taken is informal counseling, this does not become part of the permanent record. - 4.
-Civil Rights files must be maintained for a minimum of two years. - B. Student/Employee Education Annual Training - 1.
-The College will provide education to students and employees on an annual basis related to Sexual Misconduct, consent, risk reduction, and bystander interventions.
+Employees - Personnel files are retained for 30 years.
+If the action taken is informal counseling, this does not become part of the permanent record.
+Civil Rights files must be maintained for a minimum of two years.

+Student/Employee Education - The College will provide education to students and employees on an annual basis related to Sexual Misconduct, consent, risk reduction, and bystander interventions.